abraunegg/onedrive/docs/install.md

 ### Building using a different compiler (for example [LDC](https://wiki.dlang.org/LDC))
 #### ARMHF Architecture (Raspbian) and ARM64 Architecture (Ubuntu 22.x / Debian 11 / Raspbian)
+> [!CAUTION]
-**Note:** The minimum LDC compiler version required to compile this application is now 1.18.0, which is not available for Debian Buster or distributions based on Debian Buster.
+> The minimum LDC compiler version required to compile this application is now 1.18.0, which is not available for Debian Buster or distributions based on Debian Buster.
 You are advised to first upgrade your platform distribution to one that is based on Debian Bullseye (Debian 11) or later.

-**Note:** Build environment must have at least 1GB of memory & 1GB swap space.
-Check with `swapon`.
+> [!IMPORTANT]
+> For successful compilation of this application, it's crucial that the build environment is equipped with a minimum of 1GB of memory and an additional 1GB of swap space.
+To verify your system's swap space availability, you can use the `swapon` command.
+Ensuring these requirements are met is vital for the application's compilation process.

 ```text
 git clone https://github.com/abraunegg/onedrive.git
 cd onedrive